+The price of your home today is not a good guide as to what your band should be.
 Your bill states which band applies to your home.
 Generally, the higher the value of your home, the more likely it will fall into a higher band and the more you will pay.

-The Council Tax applied to a Band D property is used to define the basic rate of Council Tax.
+The Council Tax applied to a band D property is used to define the basic rate of Council Tax.

-Council Tax by band for 2018 to 2019
+Council Tax by band for 2023 to 2024

-- The Office for the Police and Crime Commissioner's precept increased by 5.3%.
+- The Office for the Police and Crime Commissioner's precept increased by 5.1%.

 - Woking Borough Council's precept increased by 3%.

-For more detailed information see:
+For more detailed information about Council Tax precepts visit:

 Adult social care authorities

 For adult social care authorities, Council Tax demand notices show two percentage changes.
-One for the part of the overall change attributable to the Adult Social Care precept and one for the part attributable to general expenditure.
+One for the part of the overall change attributable to the adult social care precept and one for the part attributable to general expenditure.

 Surrey County Council is our 'adult social care authority'.